patrickfav/website-favre/content/articles/2015-02-19-so-fy578y5bjsyxudj9/index.md

 soViews: 146000
 soIsAccepted: false
 soQuestionId: 15209831
-soAnswerLicense: CC BY-SA 3.0
+soAnswerLicense: CC BY-SA 4.0
 soAnswerLink: https://stackoverflow.com/a/28606782/774398
 ---
-As already stated, you have too many methods (more than 65k) in your project and libs.
+As already stated, you have too many methods (more than 65k) in your project and libaries.

 Prevent the Problem: Reduce the number of methods with Play Services 6.5+ and support-v4 24.2+
 ----------------------------------------------------------------------------------------------

-Since often the Google Play services is one of the main suspects in "wasting" methods with its [20k+ methods](http://jakewharton.com/play-services-is-a-monolith/).
-Google Play services version 6.5 or later, it is possible for you to include [Google Play services in your application using a number of smaller client libraries.](http://android-developers.blogspot.co.at/2014/12/google-play-services-and-dex-method.html) For example, if you only need GCM and maps you can choose to use these dependencies only:
+Since often the Google Play Services is one of the main suspects in "wasting" methods with its [20k+ methods](http://jakewharton.com/play-services-is-a-monolith/).
+Google Play Services version 6.5 or later, it is possible for you to include [Google Play Services in your application using a number of smaller client libraries.](http://android-developers.blogspot.co.at/2014/12/google-play-services-and-dex-method.html) For example, if you only need GCM and maps you can choose to use these dependencies only:

 ```
 dependencies {